theiagen/public_health_bioinformatics/docs/contribution_guide.md

         ![Alt Text](/path/to/image.png)
     ```

 - Indentation - **_FOUR_** spaces are required instead of the typical two.
 This is a side effect of using this theme.
 If you use two spaces, the list and/or indentations will not render correctly.
+This will make your linter sad :(

     ```markdown
     - first item